 You can make your own "Pin the Patch on the Pirate" game by looking for coloring pages online.
 Then print it on your computer as a poster size.
-Then create eye patches for the kids to pin on the pirate.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.